 WW2 Army Units and Sizes

-When studying World War 2, a common question that arises is what exactly each army group or unit name means?
-This question arises a fair bit with readers of WorldWar2Facts.org, so we have compiled a table to help explain what the unit or group names mean, what units made up larger WW2 army units, the rough size of the unit, and what rank of officer or NCO was normally in charge.
-Depending on the country, the specific rank or number of personnel may have been different during the war; however, this table should provide the reader with the proper context in order to continue his or her studies of the war.
+Depending on the country, the specific rank or number of personnel may have been different during the war; however, this table should provide the reader with the proper context to continue his or her studies of the war.
 The numbers provided are roughly based on the notional sizes for infantry units.
-For mechanized or support units there will be a bit more variation in the total numbers within the group.
-Additionally, although we use the term “army” in this table, the Marines use a similar hierarchy with mostly the same names as the Army for purposes of studying the war.
+For mechanized or support units, there will be a bit more variation in the total numbers within the group.
+Additionally, although we use the term “army” in this table, the Marines use a similar hierarchy with mainly the same names as the Army to study the war.

 WW2 Army Unit and Size Composition Table

-Army Unit Name | Military Group/Unit Composition | Approximate Number of
+Army Unit Name | Military Group/Unit Composition | Approximate Number of Personnel: | Normally Commanded by: |

 Army | 2 or more Corps | 100,000 to 150,000+ | General or Field Marshal |